pfennigt/e_coli_growth/01_studies/SDY001_HighGA_gradient_GA_test/ASY001_biolector_data/README.md

 DATA-SPECIFIC INFORMATION FOR: 25_Ecoli_2020_REDUCTION-1_layout.csv

-1. Number of variables: 3
+1. Number of variables: 4

 2. Number of cases/rows: 48

 3. Variable List:
+	Ec_W3110Z1: used strain (Escherichia coli W3110Z1)

-	glc: concentration of glucose [C-mmol l^-1]
+	Glc: concentration of glucose [C-mmol l^-1]

-	acetate: concentration of acetate [C-mmol l^-1]
+	Ace: concentration of acetate [C-mmol l^-1]

-	aTc: concentration of Anhydrotetracycline for indcution (NOT USED)
+	aTc: concentration of anhydrotetracycline for indcution (NOT USED)

 4. Missing data codes: